soyapo/Fifth-Assignment-Multithreading-Basics/README.md

 - **Understanding of Multithreading Concepts**: Your ability to accurately answer the theoretical questions, and demonstrating a deep understanding of multithreading in Java.
 Remember that the answers to the theoretical questions should be provided separately in a markdown file.

 - **Code Quality**: Your code should be well-structured, readable, and efficient.
 Proper use of Java conventions, including variable naming, class structure, and comments, will also be considered.

+- You **must not** use advanced multithreading tools (such as ExecutorService, CompletableFuture, or others)

 - Total: 100 points
   - 🧠 Theoretical Questions – 30 points
   - 💻 Practical Task 1 (Typing Test) – 35 points